Notes on the Geography of China: Shantou (Swatow)

 "The fourth floor was crowded with shooting galleries, fantan tables, massage benches...the fifth floor featured girls whose dresses were slit to the armpits, a stuffed whale, story tellers, balloons, peep shows, a mirror maze, two love-letter booths with scribes who guaranteed results, 'rubber goods' and a temple filled with ferocious gods and joss sticks.
 On the top floor and roof of that house of multiple joys a jumble of tight-rope walkers slithered back and forth, and there were seesaws, lottery tickets, and marriage brokers.

 "And as I tried to find my way down again an open space was pointed out to me where hundreds of Chinese, so I was told, after spending their last coppers, had speeded the return to the street below by jumping from the roof..."
 (Fun In A Chinese Laundry, p.
 83).

 Perhaps that's what it was, but the sign suggests that it was a much more prosaic department store.
 Of course, that could have been a later incarnation.
 Anyway, now it's empty.

 Another commercial building, this one the Nansheng Trading Corporation.

 Any Western architecture in the neighborhood?
-Yes, including this, but there were more before the 1922 typhoon washed away the offices of Butterfield & Swire, the Hongkong and Shanghai Banking Corporation, and other big companies.
+Yes, including this, but there were others before the 1922 typhoon that washed away the offices of Butterfield & Swire, the Hongkong and Shanghai Banking Corporation, and other famous companies.